 The work of the Council is prepared by subordinate committees that are responsible for specific areas of policy.
 Much of this work involves the Deputies Committee, consisting of Deputy Permanent Representatives.

 The Council has an important public profile and issues declarations and communiqués explaining the Alliance's policies and decisions.
 These documents are normally published after ministerial or summit meetings.
 The Deputies Committee has particular responsibility for preparing such documents and meets in advance of ministerial meetings to draft the texts for Council approval.
 The Nuclear Planning Staff Group plays a similar role on behalf of the Nuclear Planning Group.

 The Political and Partnerships Committee may handle other aspects of political work.
 Depending on the topic under discussion, the respective senior committee with responsibility for the subject assumes the leading role in preparing Council meetings and following up on Council decisions.

 When the Council meets at the level of defence ministers, or is dealing with defence matters and questions relating to defence strategy, senior committees such as the Defence Policy and Planning Committee may be involved as principal advisory bodies.
 If financial matters are on the Council's agenda, the Resource Policy and Planning Board will be responsible to the Council for preparing relevant aspects of its work.

 Supporting the Council

-Direct support to the Council is provided by the Secretary of the Council, who ensures that Council mandates are executed and its decisions recorded and circulated.
-A small Council Secretariat ensures the bureaucratic and logistical aspects of the NAC's work, while the relevant divisions of the International Staff support the work of committees reporting to the NAC.
+Direct support to the Council is provided by the Secretary of the Council, who ensures that Council mandates are executed and decisions recorded and circulated.
+A small Council Secretariat handles the organisational and logistical aspects of the NAC's work, while the relevant divisions of the International Staff support the work of committees reporting to the NAC.

-Generally speaking, the entire International Staff at NATO HQ supports the work of the Council, either directly or indirectly, and helps to ensure that Council decisions are implemented.
+Generally speaking, the entire International Staff at NATO Headquarters supports the work of the Council, either directly or indirectly, and helps to ensure that Council decisions are implemented.